The Ultimate Guide to OTT Content Monetization

 Transactional Video on Demand (TVOD) is an OTT monetization model where audiences can pay a one-time fee to either purchase or rent access to a piece of video content.

-A hybrid monetization strategy is observed when an OTT streaming platform or service monetizes the content it creates, licenses, or acquires using more than one of the AVOD, SVOD, and TVOD monetization models.
+A hybrid monetization strategy is observed when an OTT streaming platform or service monetizes the content it creates, licenses, or acquires using more than one of the standard monetization models.

-For example, Amazon Prime Video offers a subscription-based viewing plan (SVOD) and an ad-supported service (AVOD), as well as allowing consumers to rent or purchase access to select titles (TVOD) and subscribe to premium channels (PVOD).
+For example, Amazon Prime Video offers a subscription-based viewing plan (SVOD) and an ad-supported service (AVOD), as well as allowing consumers to rent or purchase access to select titles (TVOD).

 For content owners, successful OTT content monetization means maximizing the ROI of each asset.
-There are three important tactics to keep in mind:
+There are three general tactics to keep in mind:

-The OTT video distribution landscape is becoming more complex, with innovative revenue streams and new business models emerging each year.
-Agreement terms are likewise evolving; a single title or series may be monetized through multiple OTT streaming services which individually monetize content through hybrid SVOD, AVOD, and other models.
+The streaming video landscape is growing in complexity every year.
+With new business models and platforms constantly emerging, it can be challenging for content owners to keep up with the latest OTT trends.
+Agreement terms are likewise evolving.
+It is not uncommon for a single title or series to be monetized through multiple OTT streaming services which individually monetize content through hybrid SVOD, AVOD, and other models.